dwaynedwards/rss-feed-aggregator-in-go/README.md

 A RSS feed aggregator that supports (when feature complete - WIP):

 - Signup/Signin for a user account
-- Add/Remove RSS urls
+- Add/Remove RSS feed urls
-- Browse RSS feels that other users have added
+- Browse RSS feeds channels that other users have added

 Learning outcomes: